dev-ac-md/SkrivenoIme/README.md

 5. add back dmcr.lib which was excluded earlier
 6. change configuration type to dll
 7. build one after another (Commcore and gMotor arent DLL files they stay libraries)

+Known issues for now:

+-Diplomacy with natives doesnt work properly

+-Windowed/Borderless not fully implemented

+-Formations are stacked in perfect order instead of little variation in position of soldier

+-Online game crashes game since i had to remove gamespy and implementation of menu isnt fully done yet